Topological games in Ramsey spaces: On an alternative proof of the abstract Ellentuck theorem

 \section{On an alternative proof of the abstract Ellentuck theorem}

-In this section, we introduce a generalization of axioms of amalgamation to define the wide class of strong topological Ramsey spaces, with the aim of proposing an alternative proof of the abstract Ellentuck theorem for this new kind of Ramsey spaces. \\
+In this section, we introduce a generalization of the axioms of amalgamation to define the class of strong axiomatized topological Ramsey spaces, with the aim of proposing an alternative proof of the abstract Ellentuck theorem for this new broad class of topological Ramsey spaces.